Home

 objective as they are not emotionally attached to your story the way

 you are.
-Professionals also have access to many of the resources you
+Professionals also have the experience and knowledge needed

 life story, but the responsibilities of daily living can get in the way